 Abrahams stayed active in politics, through his writing as well as helping with Communist Party activities, until leaving South Africa as a member of the crew on a freighter during the outbreak of World War Two, heading to England in the hope of finding success as a writer.
 Abrahams first decided he would go to England while working at the Bantu Men’s Social Club.
 While others expressed a desire to go to America, authors such as Charles Lamb and John Keats compelled Abrahams to desire to journey to England.
 “I would go there because the dead men who called were, for me, more alive than the most vitally living.
 In my heart I knew my going there would be in the nature of a pilgrimage.”
 (Abrahams, 1954).

-Upon awakening, he went to find the flat of a friend from South Africa who was involved in the British Communist Party.
+He went to find the flat of a friend from South Africa who was involved in the British Communist Party.
 Through these friends he found a job at a communist book distribution centre as well as a room in a comrade’s flat.
 Soon after his arrival in London, Abrahams became acquainted with George Padmore who wrote dispatches to be sent out to the colonies.
 Abrahams described Padmore’s work as, “that small one-man operation was a major early version of a new, Third-World way of looking at the news.”
 (Posgrove, 2009) Whilst living in Durban and working as an editor for the Liberal Study Group’s monthly newsletter, Abrahams had received the dispatches sent out by Padmore.
 When reflecting on the operation later, Abrahams said, “It reminded him of Marcus Garvey’s Negro World carried from seaport to seaport by black seamen.”
 (Abrahams, 2000).

 Padmore was the man to whom politically inclined Blacks gravitated.
 “Blacks have no powerful press, control no broadcasting stations, sit in no parliaments of the world, and therefore have no means of voicing their grievances.”
 (Padmore, 1939) Padmore was a Black Trinidadian who dedicated his life to giving voice to Black grievances.
 He was also at the center of the circle of Black writers and intellectuals that Abrahams joined upon his arrival in London who struggled for Black recognition, visibility and the right to be seen as political agents of their own destiny.
 According to Abrahams “George Padmore was the most important contact most of us when you get to London, the first Black man you looked for was George Padmore”¦pioneer of communication.”
 (Abrahams, Documentary) Together these writers, including African Americans such as W.E.B.
 Du Bois and Richard Wright, struggled against marginalization in the public sphere.
 These African intellectuals had Pan-Africanist sentiments and worked to bring about a world free from European rule.
 It was among this group of intellectuals that Abrahams moved away from Marxism and towards Pan-Africanism – his first political transition in his overarching quest for freedom.